Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Boosts
  * Media Conglomerate: +10% diplomatic weight and -10% war exhaustion from -5% war exhaustion
- * Rutheless Competition: +1 starting level to leaders
+ * Ruthless Competition: +1 starting level to leaders
  * Anglers: Pearl Divers give +4 trade goods from +3

 ## Origin:

 ### Nerfs
+ * Prosperous Unification: +10% happiness from +15%
  * Scion: -5% happiness and -20% Ethics attraction
- * Clone Army: -10% to unity and -1 to current pop assembly
+ * Clone Army: 1/4/5/8/12 to current pop assembly from 2/5/7/10/15 and +20% fire rate for clone admirals from +25%

 ### Boosts
  * Common Ground: "Live long and prosper" events gifts the player a science ship and scientist with +125 influence 30 days after game start.
 6 months later they will be gifted a construction ship with another +125 influence.
  * Hegemon: "Long live the hegemony" event gifts the player with +200 influence and +75 alloy 30 days after game start.
  * Galactic Doorstep: +15% Physics research
- * Post Apocalyptic: +7% Habitability bonus
+ * Post Apocalyptic: +10% Habitability bonus

 ## Species Traits: